Over the years, a number of up-and-coming players have been (prematurely) labelled the 'next Lionel Messi'.

 Both parties were at fault.
 Halilovic should quite simply never have joined, while for Milan, they had bought in a player who was looking to prove a point - but they refused to give him the chance to play.
 Halilovic played a grand total of zero minutes in Serie A before being shipped off to Standard Liege on loan, who had an option to buy.

 But after 14 appearances for the club, his loan was cut short.
-Now on loan with SC Heerenveen, the 23-year-old is at least playing football more regularly as he looks to get his career back on track.
+And after a brief spell at SC Heerenveen, the 23-year-old now finds himself at Birmingham City looking to finally get his career back on track.

 Perhaps it was a case of too much, too young for the Croatian, but it is clear that the interference of those around him hampered his progress.
 Equally, poor decision making with regards to transfers also contributed to his fall.